-I think the best re-working came in Santa Pola, near Alicante.
-Street artist Sam3, a Spanish answer to Banksy, re-painted it in the style of Picasso’s immortal ‘Guernica’ as an anti-bullfighting protest.
+I think the best re-working came just outside Santa Pola, near Alicante.
+Street artist Sam3, a kind of Spanish answer to Banksy, re-painted it in the style of Picasso’s immortal ‘Guernica’ as an anti-bullfighting protest.

 His brilliant re-imagining actually became a tourist attraction in its own right; the local council tried vainly to keep it that way, but Osborne saw things differently, and the bull sadly went back to black.

-By the way, if you were wondering how Osborne – a very English name – came to feature on a very Spanish brandy , the answer is; it was all started by a Brit.
+If you were wondering how Osborne – a very English name – came to feature on a very Spanish brandy, the answer is…it was all started by a Brit.

 Thomas Osborne came over to Cádiz from Exeter, in the south west of England, in 1772 and started shipping sherry back home.
 The brandy came later, and the Osborne company is still going strong, said to be the second oldest in Spain.